eldub1999/n8n-document-processor/approach.md

 This approach provides better performance and scalability compared to storing files directly in the database.

+### Document Deduplication Strategy

+To ensure each document in the system is unique:
+- We'll implement a hash-based deduplication system using file content hashing
+- During upload, the document hash will be calculated and compared against existing documents
+- If a duplicate is detected, users will be notified and given options to:
+  - Skip the upload (default)
+  - Replace the existing document with a new version (see versioning)
+  - Rename and upload as a distinct document
+- This approach prevents redundant storage while maintaining user flexibility

+### Document Versioning and Archiving

+To support document updates while preserving history:
+- A versioning system will track document changes over time
+- When a document is replaced, the previous version will be:
+  - Moved to an archive storage location
+  - Linked to the current version through a version chain
+  - Retained for a 5-year period per policy requirements
+- Users can access version history to view or restore previous versions
+- Metadata will track version numbers, creation dates, and modification details
+- This approach balances storage optimization with historical record preservation

 ### Database Schema

 We'll create a `documents` table with the following structure: